prjemian/specdomain/specdomain/trunk/src/specdomain/doc/bugs.rst

 * roles should link to directives, see *example.mac* to illustrate the problem
 * fix the signature recognition for roles
 * fix the signature handling for roles and directives
+* search feature is not working as of revision 998